fatlard1993/dotfiles/scripts/README.md

 This script runs at login and sets up a base set of windows in workspaces.

 * vs code automatically reopens a new window with the most recent thing used.
-To disable this behavior you must set the "window.restoreWindows" to "none".
+Trying to disable this behavior ...
+Setting the "window.restoreWindows" to "none" and even "files.hotExit" to "off seems to do nothing..
+I dont yet know how to fix this..